abshkd/doc/content/en/docs/getting_started/agent_kubernetes.md

 Once you can confirm that the scalyr-agent runs correctly and is uploading logs to the Scalyr server, then you are ready to run that container on your Kubernetes cluster.

-## Events

-By default, the Scalyr Agent will collect pod logs, container metrics, and K8S events for all nodes.
-For more details and otions, see the [Kubernetes Events monitor](/help/monitors/kubernetes-events) documentation.

-In our recommended setup, a DaemonSet runs a Scalyr Agent pod on each node in your cluster that will collect logs and metrics from all other pods running on the same node.
-Note that this will run the agent on the master node; if you do not want to run the agent on the master, comment the following in https://github.com/scalyr/scalyr-agent-2/blob/master/k8s/scalyr-agent-2.yaml:

-    tolerations:
-      - key: "node-role.kubernetes.io/master"
-        operator: "Exists"
-        effect: "NoSchedule"